aboodmagdy1/Sofra/README.md

 ## About Sofra

-Sofra is a mobile application for multi restarurants and there customers   built using PHP , Laravel , MySql  by Repo Design pattern  .
+Sofra is a mobile application for multi restarurants and there customers   and this is the backend part .
 So Customer can make orders , track order status , reviw restaurants , search for restaurnats ....
 Restaurant Can manage it's orders , Commissions , Meals to sell ....

-It consist of :
+This project  consist of :
-- Comprihansive API for Mobile application .
+- Comprihansive API for Mobile application built using PHP , Laravel , MySql  , Eloquent ORM .
 - Admin Dashboard .

 ## Features